sapegin/washingcode-book/manuscript/book.md

 });
 ```

-All loops and array functions work fine with empty array, so we can safely remove the condition:
+All loops and array functions work fine with empty arrays, so we can safely remove the condition:

 ```js
 return getProducts().then(({ products }) =>